 Our Work

-Canada's First National Infrastructure Assessment
+National Infrastructure Assessment Report 2

 On November 27, 2025, the Canadian Infrastructure Council published Canada’s first National Infrastructure Assessment (NIA Report 1), Building Foundations for Tomorrow: Assessing Housing-Enabling Infrastructure Across Canada.